 Introduction

-Excel@2 Provider lets you run SQL queries against MS Excel files, without any drivers installed.
+Excel@2 provider lets you run complex SQL queries against data in MS Excel files.

 Define Data Source